zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 |menu_public_other| Public messages created by someone else
     Messages that someone else has marked as public and will be pushed by yourself or someone else to the Nexus

-.. |menu_outgoing| image:: images/menu_outgoing.png
-    :alt: Outgoing messages
-    :width: 48px

-|menu_outgoing| Outgoing messages
-    Messages that you've created and that will be passed to other devices running Fluid Nexus

 .. |menu_all| image:: images/menu_all.png
     :alt: Other messages